 We will inject all the environment variables inside your current Railway environment.
 This allows your application to take advantage of your plugins and any environment variables you wish to set up.

-src/pages/index.tsx in a text editor of your choice and change line 76 of the
+src/pages/index.tsx in a text editor of your choice and change line 79 of the

-<h1> JSX tag to
+<h1> JSX tag to the following string.

 This will create a deployment using the current project and environment.
 Click the returned link to see the build and deploy logs.

-- Railway let's you create parallel, identical environments for PRs/testing
+- Railway lets you create parallel, identical environments for PRs/testing.

-- Railway let's you run as much (or as little) compute as you'd like with it's usage based pricing and a metrics dashboard included in every project.
+- Railway lets you run as much (or as little) compute as you'd like with its usage-based pricing and a metrics dashboard included in every project.

 - Adding team members to your projects is as easy as sending them an invite link.

-As your Project scales, Railway scales with you by supporting with multiple members per Project, Teams, and Autoscaling- leaving you to focus on what matters: your code.
+As your Project scales, Railway scales with you by supporting multiple members per Project, Teams, and Autoscaling- leaving you to focus on what matters: your code.